 Cryptosporidium is a microbial pathogen found in surface water and groundwater under the influence of surface water.
-During 2009, as part of their routine sampling, the NYCDEP collected a total of 52 samples from the Catskill Aqueduct at the Kensico Reservoir water supply (one per week) and analyzed them for Cryptosporidium oocysts.
+During 2011, as part of their routine and enhanced sampling, the NYCDEP collected a total of 60 samples from the Catskill Aqueduct at the Kensico Reservoir water supply (one per week plus 8 additional samples) and analyzed them for Cryptosporidium oocysts.
 The samples were taken prior to chlorination.
-Of these samples, one was positive for Cryptosporidium.
+Of these samples, two were positive for Cryptosporidium.
 Therefore, testing indicates the presence of Cryptosporidium in our source water.
 Current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
 Ingestion of Cryptosporidium may cause cryptosporidiosis, a gastrointestinal infection.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome disease within a few weeks.
 However, immuno-compromised people are at greater risk of developing life-threatening illness.
 We encourage immuno-compromised individuals to consult their health care provider regarding appropriate precautions to take to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.